jan-revay/initPC/README.md

 2. `cd initPC/`
 3. `./run_init.sh` (a platform independent init script launcher)

-Note: `cat <logfile>` will display the log with the original VT100 colors.
+Note: `cat <logfile>` will display the logfile with the original VT100 colors.

 ## Branches